Corinna: Reception

 Corinna was well-regarded by the people of ancient Tanagra, her hometown.
 Pausanias reports that there was a monument to her in the streets of the town – probably a statue – and a painting of her in the gymnasium.
 Tatian writes in his Address to the Greeks that Silanion had sculpted her.
 (Note: As Silanion was active in the fourth century BC, this report is problematic for those scholars who believe that Corinna dates to the third century, and the existence of the statue Tatian reports has been doubted; Athanassios Vergados describes such doubts as unjustifiable.)

 In the early Roman Empire, Corinna's poetry was popular.
 The earliest mention of Corinna is by the first-century BC poet Antipater of Thessalonica, who includes her in his selection of nine "mortal muses".
 Ovid gives his lover the pseudonym Corinna in his Amores, often believed to be a reference to the Tanagran poet.
 She is also named by Propertius as a model for Cynthia, and by Statius along with Callimachus, Lycophron, and Sophron.
 Alexander Polyhistor wrote a commentary on her work, and she was named as a tenth canonical lyric poet in a scholion on Dionysius Thrax.
+A series of wall-paintings from Pompeii apparently depict the legend that she defeated Pindar in a poetry competition.

 From the early modern period, the example of ancient Greek women writers has been used to legitimise the writing of modern women; Corinna has been invoked in this way by Gaspara Stampa and Madeleine de Scudéry.
 In the nineteenth century, Corinna was still remembered as a poetic authority, Karl Otfried Müller presenting her as a preeminent ancient poet and citing the stories of her competition against Pindar.
 Modern critics have tended to dismiss Corinna's work, considering it dull.
 For instance, West describes Corinna as more gifted than most local poets, but lacking the originality that would put her on the same level as Bacchylides or Pindar.
 Athanassios Vergados argues that Corinna's poor reception among modern critics is due to her focus on local Boeotian traditions rather than broader subject matter, giving her a reputation of parochialism and thus limited quality.
 More recently, critics have begun to see Corinna's poetry as engaging with Panhellenic mythical and literary traditions, rewriting them to give Boeotian characters a more prominent role.
 Corinna's work has also been of interest to feminist literary historians as one of the few extant examples of ancient Greek women's poetry.